thanhtungtav4/OVANIC/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 == Changelog ==

+= 5.0.4 - 03/September/2022 =

+* FIX: PHP coding warning in latest PHP version when handling email address parameter.
+* TWEAK: Added a constant, AIOS_DISABLE_COOKIE_BRUTE_FORCE_PREVENTION.
+Define this in your wp-config.php to disable cookie based brute force login prevention.

 = 5.0.3 - 02/September/2022 =

 * FIX: An empty IP lock notification mail could be sent out after upgrading to the 5.0.0 version.
 * FIX: The PHP file couldn't be loaded via commandline if the rename login page is enabled.
 * FIX: When running WordPress from the command line, the warning Undefined index: REQUEST_METHOD was logged.
-* TWEAK: Import latest TFA module, loading JS less aggressively to avoid potential for conflicts
+* TWEAK: Import latest TFA module, loading JS less aggressively to avoid potential for conflicts.

 = 5.0.2 - 02/September/2022 =